hyperledger-labs/fabric-operations-console/packages/athena/docs/_permissions.md

     - can run the component /actions api (such as restart, re-enroll, enroll
     - can create/delete config-block docs
     - can migrate a console to another cluster
+    - can install chaincode
+    - can create channels
   - `blockchain.instance.link` - a hyperion action (deprecated)
     - can create a resource, associating it with a cluster
   - `blockchain.instance.view` - a hyperion action (deprecated)